 Population change within the NT is volatile, driven by movement of the non‑Aboriginal population to and from the NT, largely in response to changing employment opportunities within and external to the NT.
 Variations in NIM and NOM highlight the volatility in mobility of this population (Chart 2).

 Natural increase is the most stable of the three components to the NT population and has been the major driver of growth over the past 20 years.
-In the year to September 2018, natural increase added 2,738 people to the NT population, below the 20‑year average of 2839 people.
-NOM added 737 people, down from the high of 4,354 in 2012‑13 and below the 20‑year average of 1,495 people.
-NIM, the most volatile of the three components, detracted from population growth with a loss of 3,920 people to other jurisdictions in the year to September 2018.
-This was the highest annual net interstate loss of people from the NT in over thirty years, and was significantly greater than the 20-year annual average loss of 1,272 people.
+In 2018, natural increase added 2,680 people to the NT population, below the 20‑year average of 2,836 people.
+NOM added 526 people, down from 1,242 in 2017 and below the 20‑year average of 1,455 people.
+NIM, the most volatile of the three components, detracted from population growth with a loss of 4,216 people to other jurisdictions in 2018.
+This was the highest annual net interstate loss of people from the NT in over thirty years, and was significantly greater than the 20-year annual average loss of 1,325 people.

 Natural increase is the difference between the number of births and deaths, which shows whether a population will grow or decline in the absence of migration.
 The ABS obtains birth and death information from state and territory Registrars of Births, Deaths and Marriages.

 The NT differs markedly from the rest of Australia in respect of the impact of natural increase on total population growth.
-In the year to September 2018, natural increase contributed 1.1% to the NT population.
+In 2018, natural increase contributed 1.1% to the NT population.
 This was lower than the 20-year average of 1.3%, and continues a slight but clear decline observable after 2011-12, which is a result of fewer births as a proportion of the total population (Chart 3).
-Nevertheless, natural increase’s annual contribution to the population in the NT remains higher than its contribution to the Australian population, which was 0.6% in the year to September 2018, also slightly below its 20-year average of 0.7%.
+Nevertheless, natural increase’s annual contribution to the population in the NT remains higher than its contribution to the Australian population, which was 0.6% in 2018, also slightly below its 20-year average of 0.7%.